mbutler/war-machine-log/docs/rules-audit.md

 **Halfling Attack Ranks**: After 8th level, halflings gain attack ranks every 150,000 XP

 #### Required Changes:
-1. Implement demihuman THAC0 tables with attack rank system
-2. Add attack rank tracking for demihumans beyond level caps
-3. Verify human class THAC0 values against official tables
+1. Verify THAC0 progressions against the RC for all classes.
-4. Implement attack rank progression XP requirements
+2. Decide whether to expose demihuman “attack ranks” explicitly or continue mapping them to fighter-equivalent levels.
+3. If explicit attack ranks are desired, add attack-rank tracking and XP thresholds.

 ## Ability Scores

 ### Ability Modifiers
-**Status: Needs Verification**
+**Status: Implemented – Needs Verification**

 #### Issues Found:
-1. **Missing Implementation**: No ability modifier tables found in current code
-2. **Prime Requisite Bonuses**: XP bonuses for high prime stats not implemented
+1. **Effect Coverage**: Ability modifiers are implemented, but their use across all derived stats (attack rolls, damage, reaction, etc.) should be rechecked for completeness.

+#### Current Implementation:
+- Ability modifier ranges (1–18) and modifiers (−3 to +3) are implemented in `abilityMods.ts`.
+- These modifiers are used in character generation for hit points, AC, thief skills, retainer limits/morale, and other derived fields.

 #### Required Changes:
-1. Implement ability score modifiers table
-2. Add prime requisite XP bonus calculations
-3. Verify all ability score effects (hit probability, damage, etc.)
+1. Verify all ability score effects (hit probability, damage, reaction rolls, etc.) against the RC.
+2. Ensure ability modifiers are applied consistently in all subsystems that reference abilities.

 ## Spells